Did you know that an electrolyte imbalance is common when eating keto?

 - Muscle weakness or paralysis, irregular heartbeat, confusion, tingling sensation in the limbs, low blood pressure, and even coma.

 Even though a keto or low carb diet can help some health or weight-loss issues, it’s important to remember that it can also deprive your body of essential minerals.
-Also look at our list of best magnesium supplements if needs.

 You can use this guide to find the supplement that will work best to keep your levels balanced.